NajibXY/Experimenting-with-Mandelbulb/README.md

 - You'll need to set up a Python environment (in my case conda), to display the generated data with Matplotlib.
 - For installing the requirements with conda you can just run :
-  > conda create --name <env> --file <this file>
+  > conda create --name `<your_env_name>` --file requirements.txt
 - Or if you are using pip :
-  > pip install -r requirements.txt if you use pip
+  > pip install -r requirements.txt
 - Then you will be able to run the script.

 ### Run the python script

 > python .\generate_video.py
-- This will provide you with all the rendered PNGs of the data previously generated.
-Those are saved in the /images/ folder.
+- This will generate all the rendered PNGs from the previously generated data.
+These images are saved in the /images/ folder.
-- After generating the images, the script also generates a video using FFMPEG which consists of the compilation of the results and stores it in the same folder as the script.
+- Additionally, the script compiles these images into a video using FFMPEG and saves it in the same folder as the script.
 </br>

 ### Examples of generated images and video